nf-core/hicar/docs/usage.md

 ### Call interactions/loops

 Chromatin loops (or significant interactions), represent two inter/intra chromosome regions that interact at a high frequency with one another (high reads density in sequence data).
 Different from HiC, HiCAR data are biased with one ends or both ends in the open chromatin.
 The [`MAPS`](https://github.com/ijuric/MAPS) are designed to remove the this kind of biases introduced by the ChIP or Tn5-transposition procedure.
 However, many tools are hesitated to introduce this kind of model-based analysis for interaction analysis since high frequency interactions must happened within the highly opened chromatin regions.
 Here `nf-core/hicar` provide multiple choices for interactions calling.
-Available tools are 'MAPS', 'Homer' and 'HiC-DC+'.
+Available tools are 'MAPS', 'HiC-DC+' and 'peakachu'.

 ### Aggregate peak analysis